New Mexico Spaceport Authority: Current Events

 The current status of Virgin Galactic, the sole prospective tenant of the New Mexico Spaceport and its Authority, has led members of the New Mexico legislature to question the feasibility of the spaceport.
 The spaceport has attempted to diversify its revenue, bringing in additional tenants such as SpaceX and SpinLaunch, opening a tourist center, hosting an annual rocket competition, and serving as a backdrop for commercials.

 After the VSS Enterprise crash on October 31, 2014, Virgin Galactic indefinitely postponed its planned operational startup date in New Mexico.
 In November 2014, Anderson requested that the legislature consider creating an supplemental emergency fund to enable the spaceport to maintain its operations, and told lawmakers that the Authority will try to rent out the spaceport for "video shoots or concerts."

 Anderson stepped down as executive director in 2016, and was replaced by aerospace professional Dan Hicks.
 Hicks was CEO of the spaceport until July 2020, when he was placed on administrative leave following a whistleblower complaint from the spaceport CFO.
 Hicks was fired in October, and the New Mexico Office of the State Auditor released a report concluding that Hicks had violated state law.
-NMSA is seeking a new leader, with the director of business development Scott McLaughlin serving in an interim capacity.
+In March 2021, Scott McLaughlin was chosen as the new head of New Mexico Spaceport Authority.